 Their high affinity to low-rate offers is simply their “cultural-monetary” lifestyle.
 But, this can’t be for all of them really.
 I’m a believer in fairness.
 Let’s check out more…

-The Haggling Culture
+The Cost-Haggling Culture Waves

 Let me just say that based on general undocumented statistics, many partners from this great country are known to love haggling, and the lesser you charge them, the more you become their super darling.